A guide to SFF PCs (WIP)

 What is an SFF PC?

-An SFF PC is a Small Form Factor PC.
-It is usually very compact, power-efficient, and can be used for various purposes.
-They are commonly found in schools, offices, and home servers.
+An SFF PC is a Small Form Factor PC, it is usually very compact, power-efficient, and can be used for various purposes, they are commonly found in schools, offices, and home servers.

 Why should I choose an SFF PC?